 Interest Income: Interest income is recorded on an accrual basis.
 Recognized interest income, if payable monthly or quarterly, is reported as interest receivable until collected.
 Recognized interest income due at maturity or at another stipulated date ("PIK interest") is recorded as an adjustment to the amortized cost basis of the investment.
 The Company accrues interest income until events occur that place a loan into a non-accrual status (see below).
-Loan origination fees, original issue discount ("OID"), market discount or premium, and loan amendment fees (collectively, "net loan origination fees") are capitalized, and the Company accretes or amortizes such amounts as an adjustment to interest income over the life of the respective debt investment using a method that approximates the effective interest method.
-Unamortized OID is recorded as an adjustment to the amortized cost of the investment and unamortized loan amendment fees are reported as deferred loan fee revenue.
-When the Company receives a loan principal payment, the unamortized OID related to the paid principal is accelerated and recognized in interest income.
+Loan origination fees, original issue discount ("OID"), market discount or premium, and loan amendment fees (collectively, "Net Loan Fees") are capitalized, and the Company accretes or amortizes such amounts as an adjustment to interest income over the life of the respective debt investment using a method that approximates the effective interest method.
+Unamortized Net Loan Fees are recorded as an adjustment to the amortized cost of the investment.
+When the Company receives a loan principal payment, the unamortized Net Loan Fees related to the paid principal is accelerated and recognized in interest income.
 All other interest income is recognized as contractually earned.
-Further, in connection with the Company's debt investments, the Company may receive warrants or similar equity-related securities ("Warrants").
-The Company determines the cost basis of Warrants based upon their fair values on the date of receipt relative to the total fair value of the debt and Warrants received.
+Further, the Company may acquire or receive warrants or similar equity securities ("Warrants") in connection with the Company's acquisition of, or subsequent amendment to, debt investments.
+The Company determines the cost basis of Warrants based on their fair value, and the fair value of debt investments and other instruments or consideration received.
 Any resulting difference between the face amount of the debt and its recorded cost resulting from the assignment of value to the Warrants is treated as OID, and accreted into interest income as described above.